shanieMoonlight/moonlight-repo/libs/utils/imgs/progressive/README.md

 - Fallback handling
 - Event cleanup to prevent memory leaks

-### ProgressiveImageComponent
+###  SbProgressiveImageComponent

-A wrapper component with a cleaner API that internally uses the ProgressiveImageLoaderDirective.
+A wrapper component with a cleaner API that internally uses the SbProgressiveImageLoaderDirective.
 It provides:

 - A more intuitive interface with the main image as the primary input
 - Additional styling options through inputs